-Post location: oPt Country Office, Ramallah with travel to across the West Bank and Gaza
+Post location: oPt CO, Based in Ramallah with frequent travel to across the West Bank and Gaza

-The MEAL Manager is a key position within the Country Office.
-S/he oversees the design and implementation of a quality, comprehensive and integrated MEAL System that meets SCI standards, MEAL staff management, mentorship, and development; strategic and annual planning, internal reporting, as well as programme development and MEAL resources.
+The MEAL Manager is a key strategic position within the Country Office.
+S/he oversees the design and implementation of a quality, comprehensive and integrated MEAL System that meets SCI standards and donor regulations.
+The post holder manages the MEAL team, supports and mentor them, while playing a leading role in program design, strategic and annual planning and reporting.

 S/he ensures that a high quality MEAL system is established, functional and integrated into all aspects of Save the Children’s (SC’s) programming in Palestine, with the focus on building quality evidence base for SCI’s interventions.
-This includes management and oversight of the Save the Children engagement in child protection monitoring and reporting in conflict settings.
+This includes management and oversight of the Save the Children feedback and complaints mechanism, ensuring we are accountable to children and communities.
 S/he facilitates ongoing capacity strengthening of MEAL staff and provides technical oversight of field MEAL staff.
-The incumbent is also a lead player in the program design process, taking the development of logframes, drafting learning agendas and conceptualising the MEAL frameworks to d emonstrate impact.
+The incumbent is also a lead player in the program design process, taking the development of logframes, drafting learning agendas and conceptualising the MEAL frameworks to demonstrate impact.
 The post holder will be expected to mentor and/or capacity building existing country programme staff.
 The post holder leads in tracking and reporting organisational key performance indicators, our Country Strategic Plan or the annual reports.
 S/he promotes a culture of learning and accountability.

 In the event of a major humanitarian emergency, the role holder will be expected to work outside the normal role profile and be able to vary working hours accordingly.

 Reports to: Director of Programme Development and Quality.